Sunday, May 3, 2009

 Not All That Wonder Are Lost

-Sometimes, I think, in other things in life we catch ourselves thinking about, "what is missing", and we keep searching and moving forward.
+Sometimes, I think that in other things in life we catch ourselves thinking about, "what is missing", and we keep searching and moving forward after "something".

 I never thought it is a bad thing.
-Like the quote says we might not be lost, but enrolled in this constant search for happiness, satisfaction, fulfillment.
+Like the quote says we might not be lost, but lost in the search for happiness, satisfaction, fulfillment, you can name it.

 I always enjoyed a lot of things, and took a couple years to find my professional vocation.
 In the path to find it, I also found a lot of things that I enjoy to do as well.
 Maybe it is the reason that I kept studying.
 I cannot recall a time that I spent out of school.
 Even after I finished law school in Brazil, I went back to teach grammar to middle school kids.

 I think that it is not just by chance that my current husband is finishing his 2nd master degree.
-We certainly enjoy the same craziness.
-After all we are passing our 1/2 century age, so why keeping challenging our minds or ourselves?
+We certainly share the same craziness.
+After all we are passing our 1/2 century age, so why we keep challenging our minds or ourselves?

-I believe that is some sense it is the sense of fulfillment.
+I believe that it is the sense of fulfillment.
 Stretching myself to limits I did not know I could do it.

 Bottom line: If I could, I believe anyone can do it as best or much better than I did.
 It is all about will power (or craziness, pick one).